-3.1.1 Permanent installations (Appendices)
+3.1.2 Installation specific information (Appendices)

-Specific data charts/maps from the permanent installations are available as separate Appendices.
+Specific field information/maps from the permanent installations are available as separate Appendices.
 (A-1)

-3.1.2 Mobile facilities (Appendices)
+3.2 Mobile facilities (Appendices)

-Specific data card from the mobile facilities are available as separate Appendices.
+Specific field information from the mobile facilities are available as separate Appendices.
 (A-2)

-3.1.3 Special conditions - will soon be on own data card
+3.3 Special conditions

-The following are conditions to pay special attention to.
-For general information and data card, reference is made to the installation-specific Appendices in the preceding section.

-In addition to the issues described below, special attention is required for all vessels manoeuvring near loading systems for buoy loader tankers.
+For information on special conditions, reference is made to the installation-specific Appendices in the preceding section.
+In addition, special attention is required for all vessels manoeuvring near loading systems for buoy loader tankers.
 (See attachment A-8)